andyguestysj/prog02/_docs/topics/1-java/java03.md

   3. Paste the URL of your repository - if you've followed the instructions correctly you should be able to just paste it
   4. Enter the name origin
   5. Click on the … in the side bar.
+  6. Select Commit and enter a commit message
+  7. Click on the … in the side bar.
-  6. Select Push
+  8. Select Push
-  7. Click OK if a message box pops up
+  9. Click OK if a message box pops up

 You may need to enter your username and your (computing) password in this process.